 Outlines of Conference Presentations

-Outlines of Presentations at M25 Consortium’s Annual Conference 2025: Shaping the Future
+Presentations at M25 Consortium’s Annual Conference 2025: Shaping the Future

 This page provides brief outlines of the Presentations and sessions.
 After Conference, M25 Consortium members will be able to view and download some of the Presenters’ PowerPoints in the Members’ Area of this website.